 Penguins know how to get around.
 One of their favorite modes of transportation is tobogganing.
 Learn about this penguin sliding behavior, including why penguins, and a few other types of birds, use this action.

-(verb) Tobogganing is the act of a penguin laying on its stomach and propelling itself horizontally, sliding across the ice and snow using its flippers and feet for propulsion, steering and braking.
+(verb) As it relates to birds, tobogganing is the act of a penguin laying on its stomach and propelling itself horizontally, sliding across the ice and snow using its flippers and feet for propulsion, steering, and braking.
 Tobogganing is a faster, more efficient, easier way for penguins to cross large stretches of ice instead of walking.